keboola/developers-docs/cli/commands/index.md

 ## Options

 Options can be passed to each command from environment variables.
-In that case, the starting `--` becomes `KBC_`, all letters are changed to uppercase and dashes to underscores, e.g. option `--log-file` becomes `KBC_LOG_FILE`.
+In that case, the starting `--` becomes `KBC_`, all letters are changed to uppercase and dashes to underscores, e.g., the option `--log-file` becomes `KBC_LOG_FILE`.

 You can also put the environment variables to [.env files](https://github.com/bkeepers/dotenv#what-other-env-files-can-i-use).

-Reading of the options by commands takes this priority:
+Reading the options by commands takes this priority:

 1. Command-line flags
 2. Environment variables from the OS environment
 3. Environment variables from .env files in the working directory